Oghma-Infinium/Apostasy/GAMEPLAY.md

 </Details>

-### Alternative Death Mechanics

-Apostasy changes the way death works in Skyrim.

-When your Health is reduced to 0, you will be granted **10** seconds of Ethereal and nearby enemies will be disengaged from combat and fully healed, giving you the opportunity to run away.

-As punishment for dying, every death will apply a random **Minor Injury** to the player.
-If you die while under the effect of a **Minor Injury**, it will progress to a **Moderate Injury**.
-If you die while under the effect of a **Moderate Injury**, it will progress to a **Severe Injury**.
-These injuries can be cured by *sleeping* in a safe place for at least 8 hours.

 ### Difficulty-based Mechanics

 Apostasy overhauls or adds additional mechanics, reminiscent of modern Action RPGs to further enhance the gameplay.
 Check out the sections below to learn more!